NWU-NISL-Fuzzing/upbeat/README.md

 ```

 There are two steps in test case generation: (1) assemble code segments and (2) generate callable inputs.
 All generated test cases are stored in `result_db`.

+PS. `fragment_num` does not necessarily correspond to the number of test cases.
+For example, if a fragment contains constraints, Upbeat will generate two test cases.
+If there are no constraints, only one test case will be generated.

 **Step2.
 Execute test cases.**